Living by the Spirit requires releasing your spirit. Releasing your spirit requires humbling your soul.

 My seven-year fast has ended, yet Nee asked a question that remains: “Can God be fully released through our spirit?”
 That depends on choices we each make every day.

-Will we allow the Lord to break our soulish “outer man” so his life in our inner spirit man can come forth?
+Will we allow the Lord to break our soulish “outer man” so his life in our spirit can come forth?
 Will we choose to live from our spirit, or from our soul?

 - An Old Testament picture: When Gideon’s men smashed the jars they held aloft, the torches hidden inside the jars blazed forth, and 300 men routed a vast army.